Advances and Challenges in Solar Flare Prediction: A Review: Introduction

 A substantial fraction of the total energy released by a major solar flare—on the order of $4 \times 10^{32} \, \text{erg}$—is emitted as electromagnetic radiation, constituting approximately $10^{32} \, \text{erg}$ and predominating in the visible band.
-The bulk of the remaining energy is converted into the kinetic energy of plasma and energetic particles (\cite{ELLISON1963597, wentzel1969plasma}).
+The bulk of the remaining energy is converted into the kinetic energy of plasma and energetic particles \cite{ELLISON1963597, wentzel1969plasma}.
 At progressively smaller scales, medium-sized flares correspond to energies of $10^{30} \, $ -- $10^{31} \, \text{erg}$, and small flares to $10^{28} \, \text{erg}$ -- $10^{29} \, \text{erg}$.
 Further down the scale, microflares range from $10^{26} \, \text{erg}$ to $10^{27} \, \text{erg}$, while events releasing below $10^{25} \, \text{erg}$ are termed nanoflares.
-A comparison of flare sizes and the corresponding energy distributions is illustrated in Fig.~\ref{fig:flare_comparison}.
-Owing to the considerable sensitivity of the Earth's ionosphere to solar soft X-ray (1-8~\AA{}) flux variations, the soft X-ray flare class serves as a standard measure for both flare classification and quantifying associated ionospheric impacts.
-Solar flares are classified into five categories—A, B, C, M, and X—based on peak flux measurements in the 1-8~\AA{} range from the Geostationary Operational Environmental Satellite (GOES), as shown in Fig.~\ref{fig:2}.
-Table~\ref{tab:class} presents the flux ranges for each flare class, Each of class is further subdivided into nine sublevels.
-The operational convention in solar flare prediction defines events of class C and above as solar flare events, while class B and below are categorized as non-flare background.
-Furthermore, the Space Weather Prediction Center (SWPC)has established the M5 level ($F_X = 5 \times 10^{-5}\ \mathrm{Watts/m^2}$) as the minimum intensity threshold for issuing official space weather alerts.
+A schematic comparison of flare sizes and the corresponding energy distributions is illustrated in Fig.~\ref{fig:flare_comparison}.
+Owing to the considerable sensitivity of the Earth's ionosphere to solar soft X-ray (1-8 Å) flux variations, the soft X-ray flare class serves as a standard measure for both flare classification and quantifying associated ionospheric impacts.
+Solar flares are classified into five categories—A, B, C, M, and X—based on peak flux measurements in the 1-8 Å range from the Geostationary Operational Environmental Satellite (GOES), as shown in Fig.~\ref{fig:2} \cite{1994BAMS...75..757M}.
+Table~\ref{tab:class} presents the flux ranges for each flare class.
+Each class corresponds to a continuous range of soft X-ray peak fluxes measured by GOES, where the numerical value (e.g., 1.0–9.9) represents the first and second significant digits of the flux.
+The operational convention in solar flare prediction typically defines events of class C and above as flare events, while B-class events are generally treated as weak flares and often excluded from operational flare targets, and A-class and lower levels are regarded as quiet-Sun background emission.
+Furthermore, the Space Weather Prediction Center of the National Oceanic and Atmospheric Administration (SWPC/NOAA) has established the M5 level ($F_X = 5 \times 10^{-5}\ \mathrm{Watts/m^2}$) as the minimum intensity threshold for issuing official space weather alerts \cite{huang2024short}.